ryanoasis/nerd-fonts/src/unpatched-fonts/SpaceMono/README.md

 https://fonts.google.com/specimen/Space+Mono

-The `fi` and `fl` ligatures are removed because the map to only one advance width.
+The `fi` and `fl` ligatures are removed because they map to only one advance width.

 Version: 1.001